If your prostate cancer spreads to other parts of your body, your doctor may tell you that it's "metastatic" or that

 If you have symptoms such as bone pain and broken bones for no reason, your doctor may order a bone scan.
-It can show if you have metastatic cancer in your bones.
+It can show if you have signs of cancer spread in your bones.

 Your doctor will also ask for blood tests, including a check of PSA levels, to look for other signs that the cancer is spreading.

 PSA is a protein made by the prostate gland.
 A rise in PSA is one of the first signs your cancer may be growing.
 But PSA levels can also be high without there being cancer, such as if you have an enlarged prostate or a prostate infection, trauma to the perineum, or sexual activity can also cause PSA level to be high.

 If you've been treated, especially if a surgeon removed your prostate, your PSA levels should start to go down.
 Doctors usually wait seve,ral weeks after surgery before checking PSA levels.
 A rise in PSA after treatment may suggest the possibility cancer is back or spreading.
 In that case, your doctor may order the same tests used to diagnose the original cancer, including a CT scan, MRI, or bone scan.
 The radiotracer Axumin could be used along with a PET scan to help detect and localize any recurrent cancer.